derekdevs4days/YourJava-Cafe/README.md

 # YourJava-Café
-A cozy landing page built from scratch for a tech-inspired coffee shop.
+A cozy landing page built for a tech-inspired coffee shop.

 **Link to project:** https://yourjavacafe.netlify.app/